 You’re very well known as being one of the creators of Ableton.
 What was the initial plan when setting it up?
 Are you still involved with the design of it?

-I am quite happy with the response: it is mostly very enthusiastic and if it is negative it is also very negative.
+I am quite happy with the response: it is mostly very enthusiastic and if it is negative, it is very negative.
 To me this implies I do touch people with what I did.
-As far as my own perception goes: I have no real opinion yet, I always need a lot of distance to my own work.
+As far as my own perception goes – I have no real opinion yet, I always need a lot of distance to my own work.
 In five years I will know if I consider it a good release.
 For those who have problems with the cold darkness I have a message of hope: I believe the next release will be much ‘warmer’.